 |Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-|Yes||30 credits||$439/cr. in-state and $549/cr. out-of-state*||Rolling Admission||None|
+|100% Online||30 credits||$461/cr. in-state and $576/cr. out-of-state*||Rolling Admission||None|

-*This special E-Tuition Rate applies to out-of-state students enrolled in a fully online degree or certificate program.
+*This special e-tuition rate applies to out-of-state students enrolled in a UMaineOnline degree or certificate program.

-Include undergraduate transcript (GPA of 3.0 or above), graduate transcript(s) and essay.
+Undergraduate transcript, graduate transcript(s) and essay.
 Test scores are not required and recommendations are optional (helpful if GPA falls under 3.0).

 Students' Experience Earning Their Ed.S. in Curriculum, Assessment, and Instruction Online